openstack-archive/tripleo-docs/doc/source/install/containers_deployment/architecture.rst

   .. note:: Make sure the default CIDR assigned for the `docker0` bridge interface
       does not conflict to other network ranges defined for your deployment.

+  .. note:: These options have no effect when using podman.

 * ``DockerInsecureRegistryAddress``, ``DockerRegistryMirror`` allow you to specify a custom registry mirror which can optionally be accessed insecurely